NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/Geometry.rst

    Uploading the ``.csv`` file that defines the interface

 Consider the problem description as shown in the :numref:`SWCFDInter2`.
 Consider an event (earthquake on a fault or low-pressure due to a hurricane) represented by the red line on the left.
 The shallow-water solvers are used over the Ocean domain.
-In order to provide a high-fidelity solution for the structural response, the shallow-water domain is further refined using 3D CFD.
+To provide a high-fidelity solution for the structural response, the shallow-water domain is further refined using 3D CFD.
 The yellow boxes represent the shallow water to CFD interfaces.
 This interface information is provided in a ``.csv`` file.

 .. _SWCFDInter2: